mpobrien/stitch-examples/blog/pieces/middle1.md

-Next we'll startup a single python webserver
+Next we'll startup a simple python webserver

      python -m SimpleHTTPServer

 Now browse to [the page](http://localhost:8000/blog.html)

 Ok, we have our basic page, time to add comments.

 Browse to your stitch application home page, on it you should see a script tag to load the stitch sdk and connect.
 Copy the first few lines that should look something like: